 - Pour batter into greased pan and bake for 50 minutes, or until a knife inserted into the center tests

 Almonds: high in monounsaturated fat, which promotes heart health, helps reduce LDL cholesterol, and aids in carbohydrate metabolism, thus contributing to weight loss; contain flavoproteins to balance blood sugar and improve energy levels.

-Cinnamon: its anti-microbial activity stops the development of cold and flu viruses and bacteria.
+Cinnamon: its anti-microbial activity stops the development of seasonal illness and bacteria.
 The active components in its essential oils warm the body and balance blood sugar.

 Sunflower oil: this polyunsaturated oil is rich in vitamin E, which stimulates the liver rejuvenation and aids in nutrient absorption; its high magnesium content soothes nerves and muscles, acts as a diuretic to counter-act water retention, and lubricates the digestive system to aid elimination.